Chetwynd, British Columbia: History

 Growth continued in the 1960s when the town served as the rail-to-truck transshipment point for delivering workers and supplies to the construction site of the W. A. C. Bennett Dam in nearby Hudson's Hope.
 Canfor and West Fraser Timber bought sawmills in 1964 and 1971, respectively, and eventually became two of the town's largest employers.
 The development of its forestry sector led to the town being declared the Canadian Forest Service's 1992 Forestry Capital of Canada.
 The community opened a rodeo ground and curling rink in 1963, a library in 1967, a new fire hall in 1968, an airport in 1970 and a hospital in 1971.

-Further growth was stoked in the late 1970s and early 1980s by the construction of the Peace Canyon Dam near the Bennett Dam, the opening of the natural gas and sulfur plant, and the construction of a mining town Tumbler Ridge.
+Further growth was stoked in the late 1970s and early 1980s by the construction of the Peace Canyon Dam near the Bennett Dam, the opening of the natural gas and sulphur plant, and the construction of a mining town Tumbler Ridge.
 Chetwynd thus was re-incorporated as a district in 1983 with a population of 2,957.
 With no more megaprojects, Chetwynd's population remained relatively stable at about 3,000, with a peak population in 1996 at 3,113.

+In 1983, Andrea Scherpf and Bernd Göricke were murdered near Chetwynd in 1983.
+They had been hitchhiking in western Canada in the fourth quarter of 1983.
+In early October, they accepted a ride in a 1960s Chevrolet pick-up.
+The unidentified driver shot and killed the couple, then dumped the bodies 32 km west of the community.
+A Canadian was convicted of the murders in 1991 but was later exonerated by DNA evidence and released.
+The case remains unsolved.

 On 4 December 1996, Chetwynd's boundaries were expanded to include 49 km2 of forested land and industrial properties.
 Most of this came from moving the northern border up 210 m over Ol' Baldy Ridge to create a community forest, a concept which originated from a Chetwynd Secondary School proposal in 1980 for a fitness trail.
 The trail became the backbone of a system of interconnected trails and greenspaces that went up the ridge.
 Four industrial properties—a gas plant, sulfur processing plant, coal mine, and pulp mill—became exclaves of the district as they incorporated to receive municipal services.
 The coal mine, with an expected lifespan of 15 years, was approved by the province for development in 1998.
 It was not constructed until 2004, making it the province's first new coal mine in 20 years.
-It only operated for 2 years before closing due to poor yields, equipment failure, and lack of financial backing.
+It only operated for two years before closing due to poor yields, equipment failure, and lack of financial backing.